akaloti/BS-Card-Web-Game/README.md

 Regarding languages, I used HTML5, CSS, JavaScript, and a little bit of PHP.

 Regarding other people's software, I used jQuery and QUnit.
+Also, for the project glossary, I used AngularJS.
+I downloaded the QUnit (JavaScript and CSS) files, but I included both jQuery and AngularJS with the Google CDN (Content Delivery Network).

 Features
 --------